 The Legal Rules

 When considering a name, your first point of call should be the Business Registry.
-The Business Registry lists all the names registered for the province and will be able to tell you quickly and easily, if the name is already taken.
+The Business Registry lists the names of all corporations registered for the province and will be able to tell you quickly and easily, if the name is already taken.
+Names of Sole Proprietorships, General Partnerships, and DBAs will not appear as they are not protected.

 Remember though, if you are looking to expand your business across Canada, or even the world, you will need to check with each Province and Country, not just where you are located.